 Clinton Davisson discovered electron diffraction, for which he was awarded the 1937 Nobel Prize in Physics.
-His discovery confirmed the de Broglie hypothesis, establishing that particles can behave as waves.
+His discovery confirmed the de Broglie hypothesis that particles can behave as waves.

 A brilliant and careful scientist, financial difficulties interrupted his undergraduate studies; it took him six years to get a B.S. in physics.
 However, with only one year of undergraduate study at Chicago under his belt, he began teaching physics at Purdue University.

 During World War I, he worked on war projects at Bell Laboratories.
-His fundamental knowledge proved so valuable that a special pure research position was created for him when the war ended, allowing the laboratory to make continued use of his skills.
-He enjoyed such success in this role that Bell began employing ever more pure scientists; Davisson is regarded as the father of fundamental research at Bell.
+His fundamental knowledge proved so valuable that the company created a special pure research position for him when the war ended.
+He enjoyed such success in this role that Bell began employing ever more pure scientists.
+Davisson is regarded as the father of fundamental research at Bell.